Indian Lake (Ohio)

 Indian Lake has numerous islands, including the "Indian Isles" chain that arcs through the center of the Lake, expansive wildlife areas accessible by a network of channels, numerous inlets and bays, and approximately 30 mi of shoreline.
 The lake, and adjoining Oldfield Beach (the end point of a several mile, lake-front biking/walking trail), Moundwood and Lakeview Harbor boat ramps, marinas at Moundwood and at Cherokee Campgrounds, and other greenspaces including Pew Island, are managed by the Ohio Department of Natural Resources as part of the Ohio state park system.
 Popular state walking trails are located, in addition to the one ending at Oldfield Beach, at Pew Island and at the Cherokee Campgrounds.

 In its early days extending into the middle of the 20th century, the lake was primarily a destination resort, with many waterfront cottages being lightly built primarily for summer use.
 Many knew of it as the location of the amusement park with its roller-coaster and other rides and a dancehall, discussed below.
 While still busiest in the summer, since the late 20th century the lakefront has become developed as an area of second or retirement homes, with many new permanent houses, and remodeling of numerous older cottages.

+History

+Early settlers found a group of small lakes and wetlands, occupying about 640 acre, and named them for the Indian tribes living in the region.
+The area was ideal for fishing and hunting, but in the 1850s it was converted into the 6334 acre "Lewistown Reservoir," in order to collect water for the Sidney Feeder to the Miami and Erie Canal, which extended from Toledo to Cincinnati.
+Within a few years after its construction, the canal system became an obsolete form of transportation compared to the new and growing railways.